samkrao/folang/README.md

 > [!Note]
 > This repository is currently a public placeholder.

 > The language and its toolchain are under active research and implementation in private repositories.

-> A minimal, stable version of the parser and backend is planned for public release once it meets the required quality and completeness criteria.
-Additional features may be published over time, depending on progress.
+> We are working diligently to achieve a functional implementation.

+> If we are able to produce a stable working codebase—whether fully feature-complete or a minimal subset—it will be published here.

->Follow this repository for release notifications.
+> Follow this repository for release notifications.

 <p align="center">